Tiger Tattoos: Meaning and Symbolism

 In Chinese symbolism, the tiger ‘is an emblem of dignity, ferocity, sternness, courage, and by itself is Yin energy,’ as well as ‘energy, royalty, generosity, and illumination.’
 Tigers are also thought of as protectors of the dead, helping them find peace as they pass on.

 Tigers are also often seen as a symbol of protection and are linked to the Chinese god of wealth Tsai Shen Yeh.
 In South Asia, the tiger is related to Durga, the goddess of war.
 All these associations link the tiger to power and divinity while also highlighting the ability of humans to harness raw power and the divinity within.
 Traditional and tribal tattoos from these regions often feature the dragon as an important symbol.

 Chinese mythology also considers the white tiger to be one of the five classical planets, Venus.
 The tiger is associated with the autumn season, the colour white, the cardinal direction of the west, and the element of metal.
 The white tiger is said to only appear when a king rules with absolute virtue, and there is peace in all the lands.
 Some designs of tiger tattoo with flower looks great too!

 Similar beliefs are held in various other parts of East Asia, including in Japan, where the tiger is a popular choice for tattoos done in Irezumi, a traditional style of tattooing in Japan.

 In Korea, the tiger is a guardian that drives away evil spirits and brings good luck.
 It is thought of as a symbol of courage.

-Tiger eyes are also an extremely popular choice as a tattoo design.
+Tiger eyes tattoos are also an extremely popular choice as a tattoo design.
 The ‘eye of the tiger‘ became a known phrase thanks to Survivor in the 80s, but this phrase actually has a deeper meaning – it represents impending death as the ‘eye of the tiger’ is the last thing a prey will see before its end.

 For many, tiger tattoos symbolize raw power and strength, which is often depicted by tribal tiger tattoos.
 For others, the apex predator is seen as representing freedom and independence.
 Tiger cubs are thought to be a perfect balance of power and innocence.